johnlobster/spaNav/docs/article.md

 Basic operation requires use of history to push new url, otherwise it never moves from page1

 history security issues ?

+Spec for router(`newUrl`, `oldUrl`)
+- If `newUrl` goes to a different domain, change location.
+Happens if there is an internal link to a different server
+- If `oldUrl` and `newUrl` are the same, don't change anything
+- Check `newUrl` against a list of pages.
+If it doesn't match, then return 404 response
+- if `newUrl` matches a page, push the new url into the history

 ## Testing